sardina pilchardus “taste” 2020

 Our mussels are mid-sized (16-20 pieces per tin) and paired with an olive-sunflower oil mixture, garlic and chili.
 The removal of the pre-cooked mussels out of their shells, as well as the laying into tins, is done entirely by hand.
 Rigorous quality control ensures that only undamaged, uniform mussels make it into our tins.

 This fish species is a lesser-known member of the tuna and mackerel family.
-Our bullet tuna fillets come from Tarifa in Andalusia; we prefer it over the other more commonly canned tuna species for its taste, but also due to the fact that it is a far more sustainable and healthy option.
+Our young bullet tuna filets (also known as melva canutera) come from Tarifa in Andalusia; we prefer it over the other more commonly canned tuna species for its taste, but also due to the fact that it is a far more sustainable and healthy option.
 Bullet tuna is in no way endangered or overfished.

 The fillets (approx. 2,400g whole fish catch weight) are hand-boned, skinned and pared, before being infused with the very best Andalusian olive oil.